jackyzy823/rajiko/README.md

 ------------
 1. Fake request headers more similarly (such as remove cookies and set accept,user agent,and etc) to avoid detection (partially done) due to the limitation of extension , cannot captialize some header's key
-2. Automatic switch location , no need for manually choice.
+2. Automatic switch location , no need for manually choice. (consider not supporting)
 3. Add recording function? (find solution on firefox -> webRequest.filterResponseData() and localstorge/chrome.storage ->  downloads.download  URL.createObjectURL(BlobObject), chrome may use xhr to save data , double trafic?)
     the right way to download data uri https://stackoverflow.com/questions/40269862/save-data-uri-as-file-using-downloads-download-api/40279050